|Nutrition Facts (per serving)|

-- Sausage or chorizo: Add 1 pound of minced sausage or chorizo at the same time you add the garlic.
-Cook well, add the rest of the ingredients and finish the rice according to instructions.
+- Sausage or chorizo: Add 1 pound of minced sausage or chorizo while adding the garlic.
+Cook well, add the rest of the ingredients, and finish the rice according to instructions.
 Serve with flour tortillas and a green salad.

-- Brunch rice: Make the rice as instructed, top with two fried eggs per person, and garnish with chopped fresh cilantro.
+- Brunch rice: Make the rice as instructed, top with 2 fried eggs per person, and garnish with chopped fresh cilantro.
 Serve with corn tortillas, pico de gallo, and avocado slices.

 How to Store